LucasZ99/ECE1140SystemsEngineeringProject/README.md

-# ECE1140 - Team Tovarish
+# ECE1140 - Lucas Connell

 This Train System (transit system) is a standalone simulation of an entire transit system, including the control systems, (simulated) track, and (simulated) moving train.
 The system runs as-is, without any systems depending only on a computer running Windows 10 to run the system.

+My specific module is Track_Controller_SW.
+I also made significant contributions to the overall system architecture including integration using PyQt signals and slots and common modules including System Time.

 ## Installation